qwarnant/ASA-KernelModule/README.md

 	sudo ./ase_launch.sh
 ```
 - The script installs the module in the kernel, launches two background commands (yes) and tracks the execution time of theses process between several sleep() calls.
-- When the job is done, the script removes the module of the kernel : the folder data of the ase_cmd and the memory associated to the module are freed.
+- When the job is done, the script removes the module from the kernel : the folder data of the ase_cmd and the memory associated to the module are freed.

 # Additional information
 - We have completed the five first check points of the project.
 - We have started (but not finished) the implementation of the multi-core module.
-In fact, as you can see in the proct structure, the time data are put in arrays.
+In fact, as you can see in the proct structure, the time data are put in arrays in order to adapt the module for multi-core execution time tracking.